AmynaSec-Research-Labs/Trilokya/README.md

 # Trilokya
 Powering Hardware, Radio, Web, and IoT Security Assessments Trilokya OS is a, security-focused operating system designed for penetration testers, security researchers, and ethical hackers specializing in hardware security, radio frequency (RF) analysis, web application security, and IoT penetration testing.

+## What is Trilokya?
+Trilokya, in Hindu history and philosophy, refers to the three realms of existence: Swarga Loka (Heavenly Realm), Mrutyu Loka (Earthly Realm), and Patal Loka (Netherworld).
+These realms define the cosmic structure of existence, where beings traverse based on karma and spiritual evolution.

 ## Tools :
 1. Firmware Analysis Tools